7uperior/famlafl/docs/source/implementations/structural_breaks.rst

 respectively.

-.. py:currentmodule:: mlfinlab.structural_breaks.sadf
+.. py:currentmodule:: famlafl.structural_breaks.sadf

 .. autofunction:: get_sadf

 The function used in the SADF Test to estimate the :math:`\hat\beta_{t_0,t}` is:

-.. py:currentmodule:: mlfinlab.structural_breaks.sadf
+.. py:currentmodule:: famlafl.structural_breaks.sadf

 .. autofunction:: get_betas